akyolh/CS361--Microservice/README.md

 # Random Exercise Generator Microservice

 To request data: Run the request.py file and create an exercises.txt file or download it from here.
-The code inside request.py can also be directly implemented into the Python file of your original project.
+The code inside request.py can also be directly implemented into the Python file of your original project, but make sure to import time.
 Here is an example call:

       time.sleep(1)
       with open('exercises.txt', 'w') as file: